Colours in the Kitchen

 Statements

 If you’re a bit of a social butterfly, a statement kitchen is probably for you.
 Hot colours such as red or orange attract the eye and make your kitchen a talking point.
 The key to a statement kitchen, however, is not to overdo it.
-So the colourful aspects of the space should be balanced with more neutral tones.
-Bringing the colour into your space via worktops is an ideal strategy here.
+So, the colourful aspects of the space should be balanced with more neutral tones.
+Bringing colour into your space via worktops is an ideal strategy here.
 A red marble-like Rosso Levanto or granite such as Rosso Marinace are both complex and vibrant.

 Nostalgia

 Unconsciously, many of us style our kitchens to be reminiscent of our childhood memories.
-The kitchen is the heart of the home and so it follows that your memories of past kitchens will dwell in your tastes and inclinations.
-This doesn’t mean replicating a dated design though!
-Often colours such as yellow or green inspire a sense of nostalgia and work extremely well with stone surfaces.
+The kitchen is the heart of the home, and so it follows that your memories of past kitchens will dwell in your tastes and inclinations.
+This doesn’t mean replicating a dated design, though!
+Often, colours such as yellow or green inspire a sense of nostalgia and work extremely well with stone surfaces.
 From the natural tone of Edora Dekton to the mottled elegance of Verde Issorie marble, your colour scheme can be highlighted throughout the space.

 Minimalist